-This includes a plan review as required, inspections of work performed under permit, and registration of all contractor performing work.
+The Building Department is responsible for the enforcement of the applicable building codes for various aspects of Commercial and Residential construction.
+This includes a plan review as required, inspections of work performed under permit, and registration of all contractors performing work.

 Swimming Pool/Hot Tub (includes temporary/blow up)